codemeta/codemeta/crosswalks/Citation_File_Format_1.2.0.README.md

 #### CFF to CodeMeta

 CFF `person.orcid` maps to CodeMeta `identifier` of the respective person.
-A single CFF `identifier` maps to `identifier`.
+Any single CFF `identifier` maps to `identifier`.
-The respective CFF `identifier` to use for the mapping needs to be determined manually or heuristically from the list of available CFF `identifiers`, e.g., if there is only one identifier, and no value for CFF `doi` is supplied, or if the single identifier is of `identifier.type` `doi` and has the same value as `doi` (but `doi` may override this behaviour, see next sentence).
+The respective CFF `identifier` to use for an n:1 mapping needs to be determined manually or heuristically from the list of available CFF `identifiers`.
-A CFF `doi` maps to `identifier` and should be used even in the case where there additionally are CFF `identifiers`.
+A CFF `doi` maps to `identifier`.

 ### `sameAs` <=> `identifiers.url / url`